knative/docs/docs/getting-started/first-broker.md

     If you want to find out more about the different components of Knative Eventing, such as Channels, Sequences and Parallel flows, check out the [Knative Eventing documentation](../eventing/README.md){target=_blank}.

-**Next, you'll take a look at a simple implementation** of Sources, Brokers, Triggers and Sinks using an app called the Cloud Events Player.
+**Next, you'll take a look at a simple implementation** of Sources, Brokers, Triggers and Sinks using an app called the CloudEvents Player.